joakimoh/AtomTapeUtils/README.md

 - csw2wav: Convert a CSW file to a WAV file (44.1kHz/16-bit/mono PCM) - this has no machine context and can be used independently of the target machine
 - dat2abc: Convert hex dump file into text file with an Acorn Atom/BBC Micro program
 - dat2bin: Convert hex dump file into binary file (useful if you want to disassemble machine code)
-- dat2tap: Convert hex dump file into a TAP/MMC file (Acorn Atom only)
+- dat2tap: Convert hex dump file into a TAP/MMC file ('Wouter Ras' format - see https://www.stairwaytohell.com/atom/wouterras)
 - dat2uef: Convert hex dump file into  an UEF file
-- dat2wav: Convert hex dump file into a WAV file (16-bit PCM WAV for Acorn Atom)
+- dat2wav: Convert hex dump file into a WAV file (16-bit mono PCM WAV with 44.1 kHz sample rate)
-- tap2abc: Convert TAP/MMC file into an Acorn Atom program text file
+- tap2abc: Convert TAP/MMC file into Acorn Atom/BBC Micro BASIC source code
 - tap2dat: Convert TAP/MMC file into a hex dump file
 - uef2csw: Convert UEF file into a CSW file - this has no machine context and can be used independently of the target machine*
 - uef2wav: Combert UEF file into WAW file (44.1kHz/16-bit/mono PCM) - this has no machine context and can be used independently of the target machine*